 - Speaking –

-Many IELTS test takers have glossophobia and their fear controls them when they walk into the speaking room.
-IELTS Speaking is a one-to-one interview and it’s designed to judge a candidate on 4 different parameters.
-Since you are planning to go to an EFL (English as a First Language) country, you need to know about English speaking.
+Many IELTS test takers have glossophobia, and their fear controls them when they walk into the speaking room.
+IELTS Speaking is a one-to-one interview designed to judge a candidate on four different parameters.
+Since you plan to immigrate to an EFL (English as a First Language) country, you must know how to speak English.

-It’s also designed on 4 different parameters.
-As usual, most of the IELTS students don’t pay any attention to the parameters and keep on doing whatever they love to do.
+It’s also designed with four different parameters.
+As usual, most IELTS students don’t pay any attention to the parameters and keep on doing whatever they love to do.
 Sometimes, some students get good improvement, even without knowing, but that’s rare.
 Most students get stuck on their band score.

 Below is the public version of the IELTS Speaking parameter.
 Its calculation is similar to writing.
 All 4 parameters are judged on band 9 independently and then divided by 4 to calculate your overall 7 speaking band score.